 Like all the waterfalls before, the abundance of frogs in this last pool was amazing.

 As I moved away from the falls my eyes caught a reptile pattern.
 At first I thought I had spied a wolf snake in the dark, but I was not disappointed to see that it was actually the tail of another Cyrtodactylus gecko.

 That would be my last herp of the night.
 I hiked the last stretch back to the bicycle uneventfully.
 Reaching the bike (still there!), finding my key in my bag’s pocket (still there!), I sighed relief at being out of the “lonely zone” of the mountain.
 It was difficult to adjust my headlamp to work with my helmet, then I was on my way, nearly silently floating down the mountain road as fast as I wanted to go.
 The road was smooth, and snakes were not out.
-Soon I reached the main road, my headlamp lighting up the incredibly bright and frequent road reflectors.
-Not for the first time, I was struck by the beauty of pinpoints of light sprinkled through the darkness.
+Soon I reached the main road, my headlamp lighting up the road reflectors, once again struck by the beauty of pinpoints of light sprinkled through the darkness.

-Just as I turned onto the main road, I heard a crashing in the forest besides me.
+Just as I turned onto the main road I heard a crashing in the forest besides me.
 Deer!
 I parallel their movements with my bike.
 I have never seen deer on Doi Suthep before.
 I still have never seen deer on Doi Suthep.
-They move unseen through the trees, I coast, and silently we go alongside each other in the night, their forms made out in my imagination.
-I felt an intimacy with them, moving together there in the dark.
+They moved unseen through the trees, I coast, and silently we go alongside each other in the night, their forms made out only in my imagination.
+I felt an intimacy moving together there in the dark.
 The sounds stopped, and I float the rest of the way down the mountain, again alone in the night.